 Can’t find fresh galangal after going to the ends of the earth to locate it?
 You can substitute frozen or dried galangal.

-Next up: lemongrass.
-In this recipe, the lemongrass is used to impart a citrus-y kick to the soup, but you won’t be eating it.
-To draw out as much flavor as possible and to make the lemongrass stalk easy to remove at the end, I simply peel and trim the lemongrass and pound it well with a meat pounder
+• Fresh lemongrass: lemongrass is used to impart a citrus-y kick to the soup, but you won’t be eating it.
+To draw out as much flavor as possible and to make the lemongrass stalk easy to remove at the end, I simply peel and trim the lemongrass and pound it well with a meat pounder and tie it in a knot in the middle.
+If you have extra lemongrass, check out my tutorial on how to prepare it for other recipes.

 A smashed stalk of lemongrass tied into a knot to throw into a pot of healthy Tom Kha Gai